caijia19/caijiatest/README.md

 For SSH connections, run the `git@github.com:Huawei/huaweicloud-fpga.git` command to download the suite.

-**Note**: Ensure that the Git tool is installed before downloading the development suite.
+> Ensure that the Git tool is installed before downloading the development suite.

 <a name="complie_tool"></a>
-##1.2 Compiling and Installing Tools
+## 1.2 Compiling and Installing Tools

 <a name="fisclent_install"></a>
 ### 1.2.1 Compiling and Installing the FPGA Image Management Tool